Pelican-Elegant/elegant/documentation/content/Supported Plugins/share-post-plugin.md

 this feature to provide links for your readers to share your articles on social media is completed.

-The only effect any [metadata]({filename}../Extra Customization/meta-data.md) field will have on Sharing Media links is to change the test to lead into the Social Media Sharing links.
+The only effect any [metadata]({static}../Extra Customization/meta-data.md) field will have on Sharing Media links is to change the text to lead into the Social Media Sharing links.
-As documented above, there is a default that can be overridden using the `SHARE_POST_INTRO` configuration variable.
-This can be further overridden for a specific article by providing the `share_post_intro` metadata field value for an article.
+As documented above, the `SHARE_POST_INTRO` can be used to provide an alternate lead in text for the Social Media Sharing links.
+This text can be further overridden on an article-by-article basis by specifying the `share_post_intro` metadata field value for an article as follows:

 ```yaml
 share_post_intro: Share this article on Elegant with